msr8/trollware/readme.md

 <br>

-Just a smoll collection of harmless malwares which you can use to troll people.
+Just a smoll collection of trollware (malwares which are made to just troll someone, and to not have any long lasting serious damage).
 Read further to find out what each program does

 <br>